Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 Lets think about what schools can do to prevent this.
 In my opinion pupils should be educated about the risks of comsuming drugs and if they plan to try them anyways information on how they can do that in a safe and controlled environment should be provided.

 What do you think about that?
-If you have any more thoughts about it feel free to leave a comment and join the disccusiion
+If you have any more thoughts about it feel free to leave a comment and join the disccusion down below.